pkp/ojs/docs/README.md

 ## Third-party Libraries

-* See [lib/pkp/lib/libraries.txt](../lib/pkp/lib/libraries.txt) for a list of third-party libraries used by OJS.
+* See [lib/pkp/lib/libraries.txt](../lib/pkp/lib/libraries.txt) for a list of third-party libraries used by OPS.

-* OJS supports the legacy GeoLiteCite database to approximate geolocation information for usage statistics.
+* OPS supports the legacy GeoLiteCite database to approximate geolocation information for usage statistics.
 If you would like to use this optional functionality, you can download the database from MaxMind at: http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz